raselmonir58/Rasel-Monir/README.md

 # Hello!
 I'm Rasel Monir
 Welcome to my GitHub!
 ## About Me
 I'm from the department of Computer Science & Engineering (CSE).
 I have almost completed my undergraduate from American International University-Bangladesh (AIUB).
-My goal is to be a professional Web Developer and Network Engineer.
+My goal is to be a professional Network Engineer.
 ## Skills
 - C & C++
 - HTML